History of the Library

 Next door to the Cowles House is a simpler two-story white frame Colonial-style house, built for Army Captain Timothy Root, also around in 1784.
 It was completely renovated in 2001 to accommodate scholars working with the Library’s collections, and now boasts nine bedrooms, each with private bath, a Fellows self-catering kitchen, as well as sitting rooms and an extensive outdoor terrace, fully renovated in 2015.

-In the center of the Library “campus quadrangle” is the William Day Museum of Indian Artifacts, a small, one-story red structure originally built 250 years ago by local Native Americans as part of their residence.
+In the center of the library “campus quadrangle” is the Thomas Curricomp House, originally built around 1750 by local Native Americans as part of their residence.
 It was moved to its present location to house an exhibit of artifacts first unearthed on the site by Bill Day, the Lewises’ caretaker.
 Later, Yale archaeologists organized several digs on the site, under the auspices of the Yale’s Peabody Museum of Natural History.
+The exhibit was deinstalled and artifacts placed in storage in 2005.

-For further information about the William Day Museum and the archeological history of the site, see “A Bit of Yale in Farmington”
+For further information about the background of the house when it was known as the William Day Museum and the archeological history of the site, see chapter 34 in W.S.
+Lewis’s One Man’s Education.

 Renovation and Refurbishment of the LWL Campus, 2000 - present